Izzy Nino

-Isobel Anne Nino (born 28 July 1999) is an American professional soccer player who plays as a goalkeeper for Spokane Zephyr FC.
+Isobel Anne Nino (born 28 July 1999) is an American professional soccer player who most recently played as a goalkeeper for USL Super League club Spokane Zephyr.
+She played college soccer for the Michigan Wolverines.

 Early life and college career

 Nino was born on 28 July 1999 in Northville, Michigan, United States to alumni of the University of Michigan in the United States.
 Growing up in Ann Arbor, Michigan, United States, she played volleyball as a child.
 After graduating high school, she attended the University of Michigan in the United States, where she studied neuroscience.

 Club career

 Newcastle Jets

 Nino started her career with Australian side Newcastle Jets FC, where she made twenty-two league appearances and scored zero goals.
 Initially, she had intended to not play soccer professionally.
 On 14 October 2023, she debuted for the club during a 1–0 away over Central Coast Mariners FC in the league.
 Australian newspaper Gloucester Advocate wrote in 2024 that she "gone from strength to strength" while playing for them.